SCLBD/BackdoorBench/README.md

 If you want to use the backdoor model, you can download the zip file and unzip in your own workspace.
 Then you can use the function load_attack_result in the file [save_load_attack.py](./utils/save_load_attack.py) to load the backdoor model, the poisoned train data and the poisoned test data.

-We recommend you to download the data and model from [model zoo](http://backdoorbench.com/model_zoo) of our website , but we also provide the whole onedrive link at [Backdoor Model](https://cuhko365-my.sharepoint.com/:f:/g/personal/backdoorbench_cuhk_edu_cn/EimE1JoHs4ZAivBThQeLkocBs5uPmj20JEtnEIBkJhS0tw?e=gtsc9z) as an alternative source for your convenience.
+We provide the whole sharepoint link at [Backdoor Model](https://cuhko365.sharepoint.com/:f:/s/SDSbackdoorbench/EmYD8BoPY8hAqNCV_Rb_zwsBFdqf88Yx01xi0V8tc4whvw?e=d7oJNc) for you to download the data and model.